 Developmental expressive language disorder is a condition in which a child has lower than normal ability in vocabulary, saying complex sentences, and remembering words.
 However, a child with this disorder may have the normal language skills needed to understand verbal or written communication.

-Expressive language disorder is common in school-aged children.
+Developmental expressive language disorder is common in school-age children.

 The causes are not well understood.
 Damage to the cerebrum of the brain and malnutrition may cause some cases.
 Genetic factors may also be involved.

 Children with an expressive language disorder have a hard time getting their meaning or message across to others.

 Symptoms of this disorder may include any of the following:

 - Improper use of tenses (past, present, future)

 - Problems making complex sentences

 Exams and Tests

 Standardized expressive language and nonverbal intellectual tests should be conducted if an expressive language disorder is suspected.
 Testing for other learning disabilities may also be needed.

 Language therapy is the best method to treat this type of disorder.
 The goal is to increase the number of phrases a child can use.
 This is done by using block-building techniques and speech therapy.